 All animals have the same basic requirements to survive.
 They need to eat, drink, find shelter, and mate.
 On top of all that, they need to compete with other species for those resources.
 In some cases, environmental conditions alone dictate where a species can live, but in others competition plays a really big role (that is why coyotes have been able to expand their range east in the absence of mountain lions and wolves).

 One of my favorite examples of a species range being linked directly to environmental conditions is that of the Eastern Milksnake.
 The Milksnake is common everywhere in the state except in what we call the “Northeast Kingdom”, where it’s colder and the forests have more boreal (northern) species.
-I think most people reading this will be familiar with the USDA plant hardiness zones (every seed packet you buy will say which zones the plant can be grown in each zone is determined by the minimum expected annual temperature).
+I think most people reading this will be familiar with the USDA plant hardiness zones (every seed packet you buy will say which zones a plant can be grown in, and each zone is determined by the minimum expected annual temperature).
 Plants usually don’t care about what the coldest temperature is because they are dormant in the cold season, but zones are a good indicator for the length of the growing season as well as the expected warm season conditions.
 If you look at the Milksnake range and compare it to the boundary between zones 4a and 4b, there is an almost perfect match, and it’s not a coincidence.

 One reason for this is that Milksnakes lay eggs.
 Egg-laying snakes need to find a place to deposit their eggs that will remain warm enough for the young to develop and hatch before winter, and once you get up to zone 4a (an area where the minimum expected temperature is between negative 25 and 30 F), there just aren’t many places where that is possible.
 The farther north you go, the larger proportion of snake species that occur in an area are going to give birth to live young because live-bearing species such as Gartersnakes can follow the warmth throughout the day while gravid (pregnant), making up for the fact that no one spot is warm enough for the development of young.
 Out of Vermont’s 12 species of snake, only one egg-laying species lives up in the Kingdom.